Getting to Appointments on Time: A Guide for Autistic Minds

-For many of us in the autistic community, getting to appointments on time isn’t just about “being organized.”
+For many of us in the autistic community, getting to appointments on time isn’t just about “being organised.”
 It can involve managing sensory overload, executive functioning challenges, anxiety, and unexpected changes all at once.

 Personally, I’ve found that having a plan helps reduce stress and makes transitions easier.
-These steps are based on what works for me (and others like me), and they’re designed with autistic brains in mind: clear, practical, and flexible.
+These steps are based on what works for me and others like me, and they’re designed with autistic brains in mind: clear, practical, and flexible.

-This guide isn’t about being perfect it’s about making things a bit more manageable in a world that doesn’t always run on our timeline.
+This guide isn’t about being perfect.
+It’s about making things a bit more manageable in a world that doesn’t always run on our timeline.

 Step 1: Put the Appointment in Your Calendar Right Away

 As soon as you book the appointment, add it to a calendar or planner you trust.
-If its not in my calendar it doesn’t exist.
+If it’s not in my calendar, it doesn’t exist.

 Try setting: